Double Casting a Show? Here’s Advice

 1. You should alert those auditioning that you are considering double casting.
 That doesn’t mean you are required to double cast, however.
 You are merely thinking about it.
 Actors don’t like to be surprised.
 They spend so much time thinking about the outcome of their audition, it is only polite to warn them.
 Some people won’t be involved in your production if they don’t know in advance that you are double casting.

 2. After you have double cast the show, I strongly suggest you label the casts.
 This year, I am double casting three roles in Fiddler on the Roof, Jr. (Chava, Hodel and Tzeitel).
 In one of the schools in which I teach, we have so many talented young women, my co-teacher and I thought it was the best way to go this year.
 We have labeled them cast “A” and “B”–not the most creative labeling we could come up with, but you get the idea.
+(And as I rethink this, probably refraining from using A and B would be a good idea since in education “A” means excellent.)
 Frankly, I enjoy labeling the cast with some word from the title of the musical such as “Guys” and “Dolls” or “Alice” and “White Rabbit”, etc. You get the idea.

 3. Double casting keeps the egos out of the way, in my opinion.
-If you divide the strength of the cast between both casts, you are more likely to have a terrific outcome.
+If you divide the strength of the cast between both, you are more likely to have a terrific outcome.
 I have seen many a talented student who lacks confidence who feels bolstered by the students around him with more experience and so forth.
 Sometimes that’s all the one who is a little more unsure needs–the other students’ confidence rubs off on him.
-Plus, when one of the double cast actors are absent from rehearsal, you have another person to fill in for them.

 4. I don’t worry whether the two actors are the same size when it comes to costuming them.
 I think that’s costume designer’s problem and no one should be denied a part because she isn’t the same size as another person cast in the role.
 Some of us just can’t help that we are short or very tall. 🙂